hinxx/pyimplot/PROGRESS.md

 Creating just `implot` module at the moment.
 Still using all the pyimgui *.pxd, except for core.pxd.

+ImGui is pinned at v1.82, ImPlot is pinned at v0.9.

 ## Results 1

 $ python3